 3. To identify areas of expertise in each of the South Asian countries

-Preliminary research is being conducted by Lawrence Liang in India, by Md.
-Asiuzzaman and Nayeemul Islam Khan in Bangladesh, by Jawad Hassan and Matiullah Jan in Pakistan and by Asoka Dias in Sri Lanka.
-Kishali Pinto-Jayawardene is acting as a consultant to the project.
+Research for the scoping study was was conducted by Lawrence Liang in India, by Md.
+Asiuzzaman and Nayeemul Islam Khan in Bangladesh, by Matiullah Jan, Jawad Hassan and Noreen Kazim in Pakistan and by Asoka Dias in Sri Lanka.
+Kishali Pinto-Jayawardena acted as a consultant to the project.

 Home | News | Sitemap | Contact Us | About Us | Feedback (Best Viewed in 800x600)